-Fish stock and fish broth are two fundamental culinary preparations in Mediterranean cuisine , especially for seafood dishes like paella.
-And although they may seem similar at first glance, there are subtle but important differences between the two.
+Fish stock and fumet are two fundamental culinary preparations in Mediterranean cuisineespecially in the preparation of seafood dishes like paella.
+And although at first glance they may seem similar, there are subtle but important differences between the two.

-Therefore, below we will explore the distinctive characteristics of each, learn how to prepare them, and discover when each is most appropriate to use in our recipes.
+Therefore, we will now explore the distinctive characteristics of each one, learn how to prepare them, and discover when it is most appropriate to use each one in our recipes.

-Fish stock is a concentrated and aromatic broth made primarily from white fish remains.
+Fumet is a concentrated and aromatic broth made primarily made with scraps of white fish.
 This stock is characterized by its intense and refined flavor, the result of a careful selection of ingredients and a specific preparation method.

-And unlike regular fish stock, fish fumet is cooked for a shorter time, usually no more than 30 minutes, to prevent the flavors from becoming too strong or bitter.
-This technique extracts the most delicate flavors of the fish and vegetables, creating a perfect base for sauces, soups, and rice dishes.
+And unlike ordinary fish stock, the fish fumet It is cooked for a shorter time, generally no more than 30 minutes, to prevent the flavors from becoming too strong or bitter.
+This technique allows the most delicate flavors of the fish and vegetables to be extracted, creating a perfect base for sauces, soups, and rice dishes.

 Concentrated flavor

-Fish stock is distinguished by its intense and concentrated flavor.
-By using primarily white fish bones and heads, along with a careful selection of vegetables, a broth with a complex and refined flavor profile is achieved.
+He fish fumet It is distinguished by its intense and concentrated flavor.
+This is because, by using mainly bones and heads of white fish, along with a careful selection of vegetables, a broth with a complex and refined flavor profile is achieved.

-Despite its concentrated flavor, the fumet maintains a light and clear texture.
-This is because it is carefully strained and any impurities are removed during the cooking process, resulting in a clean, clear liquid.
+Despite its concentrated flavor, fumet maintains a light and clear texture.
+This is because it is carefully strained, removing any impurities during the cooking process, resulting in a clean and transparent liquid.

 Culinary versatility

 Fish stock is incredibly versatile in the kitchen.
-It can be used as a base for sauces, soups, seafood risottos, and, of course, for preparing an exquisite seafood paella.
-Its powerful yet balanced flavor perfectly complements seafood ingredients without overpowering them.
+It can be used as a base for sauces, soups, seafood risottos, and, of course, to prepare an exquisite seafood paella.
+Its powerful yet balanced flavor perfectly complements the seafood ingredients without overpowering them.

-To make the perfect fish stock for paella, start by selecting quality white fish such as hake, monkfish, or sea bream.
+For make a fish fumet Perfect for paella, start by selecting quality white fish such as hake, monkfish, or sea bream.
 Use the bones, heads, and trimmings, making sure to clean them thoroughly and remove any traces of blood or viscera.

 Step 2.
 Preparing vegetables